 By Michael J. Kramer

 This book-in-progress investigates the relationship between technology and tradition in the US folk music movement.
 Typically assumed to be nostalgic, antimodern Luddites, many key folk movement participants were in fact quite interested in how technology could preserve cultural heritage and yield new understandings of it.
-To be sure, folk music participants did not solve the dilemmas of balancing technological progress with a sense of rootedness and stability, but their complex engagements with how new machinery and older musical traditions might interact harmoniously presents an untapped historical resource for how better to ground ourselves in today’s increasingly wireless world.
+To be sure, folk music participants did not solve the dilemmas of balancing technological progress with a sense of rootedness and stability, but their complex engagements with how new machinery and older musical traditions might go together offers a history to help us ground ourselves better in today’s wireless world.